-Soaps, fish oil, soybean oil, summer oils, and materials containing casein and lime are common materials used as spreaders.
-Several commercial "spreaders" are sold under various trade names and are recommended by spray material companies to be used with their products.
+Soaps, fish oil, soybean flour, soybean oil, summer oils, and materials containing casein and lime are common materials used as spreaders.
+Several commercial "spreaders" and "stickers" are sold under various trade names and are recommended by spray material companies to be used with their products.

-31. Precautions in the Use of Spreaders.
-Spreaders should be used only with materials with which they are compatible.
+31. Precautions in the Use of Spreaders and Stickers.
+Spreaders and stickers should be used only with materials with which they are compatible.
 Only a small amount is necessary of some spreaders.
 Adding more than the required amount may cause excessive runoff.
 Some spreaders are injurious to plants when used at too high concentrations.